 THE CLOCK: The classic "monastic clock" of eight hours, or bells, was the traditional method of timekeeping in this era.
 The actual length of each monastic hour varied with the amount of daylight in each day, since the hours were timed to the sun's position, rather than an absolute measure.
-New mechanical clocks were just appearing in the richer towns and cities, mainly on public buildings.
-Clock mechanisms were still cumbersome and complex, using weight and counter-weights.
+New mechanical clocks were just appearing in the richer towns and cities, mainly on-public buildings.
+Clock mechanisms were still cumbersome and complex, using weights and counter-weights.
 Coiled spring clock mechanisms were not invented until the next century.

-THE CALENDAR: For simplicity, in Darklands all holidays occur on the same date each year, and there are no leapyears.
-In reality, holiday dates were a difficult and compleart, since medieval Europe used the Julian Calendar, created in 46 BC by Julius Caesar.
-Although this calendar included leap years, it produced an error of one day every 128 year resulting in considerable confusion by the 1400s.
-This problem was not corrected until the 1580s, when Pope Gregor sponsored adjustments still in use today.
+THE CALENDAR: For simplicity, in Darklands all holidays occur on the same date each year, and there are no leap years.
+In reality, holiday dates were a difficult and complex art, since medieval Europe used the Julian Calendar, created in 46 BC by Julius Caesar.
+Although this calendar included leap years, it produced an error of one day every 128 years, resulting in considerable confusion by the 1400s.
+This problem was not corrected until the 1580s, when Pope Gregory sponsored adjustments still in use today.

-Popular holidays in Germany during this era include the Christian celebrations of Easter (April 15th) and Christma (December 25th), plus Shrovetide (February 11th), Maidul (May 1st) and Michaelmas (September 9th).
-Of these Shrovetide was the largest.
-Other well-known dates during the year include the Vernal Equinox (March 21st), Hol Thursday (April 12th), Ascension (May 26th), Corpus Chris (June 11th), Midsummer Eve (June 21st), the Autumn Equinox (September 22nd), All Hallow's Eve (October 30th), and among certain heretics the Last Sabba (December 26th).
+Popular holidays in Germany during this era include the Christian celebrations of Easter (April 15th) and Christmas (December 25th), plus Shrovetide (February 11th), Maidult (May 1st) and Michaelmas (September 9th).
+Of these, Shrovetide was the largest.
+Other well-known dates during the year include the Vernal Equinox (March 21st), Holy Thursday (April 12th), Ascension (May 26th), Corpus Christi (June 11th), Midsummer Eve (June 21st), the Autumnal Equinox (September 22nd), All Hallow's Eve (October 30th), and among certain heretics the Last Sabbat (December 26th).

-The Cities of the Empire
+The Cities of the Empire >

 Germany had a plethora of small cities.
-The largest, Cologn (Köln in German), had about 30,000 people (6,000 to 7,00 families) by the end of the century.
-This is similar to Londo and somewhat smaller than Paris, but vastly smaller than the 100,000 of Naples (in southern Italy), not to mention Constantinople or the great cities of Asia.
-For this reasons ome historians refer to German cities as "towns."
+The largest, Cologne (Köln in German), had about 30,000 people (6,000 to 7,000 families) by the end of the century.
+This is similar to London and somewhat smaller than Paris, but vastly smaller than the 100,000 of Naples (in southern Italy), not to mention Constantinople or the great cities of Asia.
+For this reason, some historians refer to German cities as "towns."

 The Imperial Free City was an institution unique to the Empire.
-Normally cities were subject to whatever noblems ruled those lands.
-But in the Empire, certain cities became direct subjects of the Emperor (which, of course, change whenever a new Emperor was elected).
-Typically cities to the Emperor was elected to the Emperor was elected.
+Normally cities were subject to whatever nobleman ruled those lands.
+But in the Empire, certain cities became direct subjects of the Emperor (which, of course, changed whenever a new Emperor was elected).
+Typically cities